-The Teacher Training Academy is conducted on an 18-24-month cycle.
+The Teacher Training Academy (TTA) is a 22 to 24 month program.

 The Master Certificate/Master Plus Program operates on a Quarter system with optional Summer terms.
 Courses in this program are 10 weeks in length.
+(Master Plus courses are up to 12 weeks.)